01 of 06

 A Fleeting Season

-Dictated by the seasonal vagaries of rain and sunshine, wildflower blooms arrive suddenly and leave just as quickly.
-Often, they last for only a few weeks — but during their brief blaze of glory, these carpets of wild, unplanted color provide an insight into the extent of nature’s beauty.
+Dictated by seasonal vagaries in rain and sunshine, wildflower blooms arrive suddenly and leave just as quickly.
+Often, they last for only a few weeks—but during their brief blaze of glory, these carpets of color provide an insight into the extent of nature’s beauty.
 They delight those that witness them, and are made more special still by their innately ephemeral nature.
 In this article, we take a look at some of the world’s most beautiful wildflower destinations.

 02 of 06